Skip to content

 The biggest difference between the cluster created in this tutorial and a production cluster is in the storage class and CR file configurations.
 See the AKO Configuration section to learn how to configure your deployment for your own application needs.

 Become familiar with the Aerospike Backup Service (ABS) and the monitoring stack.
 They are separate services that run alongside the database in your cluster.
-ABS listens for REST requests to perform backups and restores of the database, while the monitoring stack allows you to visualize cluster statistics on Grafana dashboards.
+ABS listens for REST requests to perform backups and restores of the database, while the monitoring stack lets you visualize cluster statistics on Grafana dashboards.

 Feedback